 Next up on our beercation we took a trip northwest and decided to visit beautiful Boulder, CO.
 FATE Brewing was in my sights because I had heard so much about the food there and my stomach was in command.
 After a stroll through Pearl Street Mall, we headed to FATE.
 I got the Director’s Cut, a Belgian style Ale brewing with John Carlson, director of the Colorado Brewers Guild.
 You know the drill, click the pics, see some words.

 Now, I know what you’re thinking.
 But Andres!
 You aren’t even drinking that much beer!
 You’re in Beer Heaven and are only sipping a brew here and there.
 Right you are my friend.
 Don’t worry though, I have a trick up my sleeve: The Summer Brew Fest.
-Over 50 Breweries, Cider Houses and Distilleries all coming together in one place.
+Over 50 Breweries, Brew Pubs, Cider Houses and Distilleries all coming together in one place.
 And here’s the thing – unlimited sampling.
-Unfortunately I didn’t take any pictures because the logistics of carrying around a DSLR Camera, drinking beer, writing down what they were and eating pretzels all at once seemed like a nightmare.
+Unfortunately I didn’t take any pictures because the logistics of carrying around a DSLR Camera, protecting it from the inevitable spills, drinking beer, spilling more beer, writing down what they were and eating pretzels all at once seemed like a nightmare.
 But here’s a run down of the different breweries I tried and the beers I tried there!

 - Great Divide – Yeti Oak Aged Imperial Oatmeal Stout